This is one of my favourite walks in the Le Boulou area, when I don’t want a long drive from the main road before pulling on my walking boots.

 Drive out of Le Boulou on the main road towards Perpignan.
-Look out for a small, rather awkward left turn after the pottery and level crossing, signed to Domaine Els Barbats, delightful, organic vineyard and degustation cave, which you will soon pass on the right.
+Look out for a small, rather awkward left turn after the level crossing, signed to Domaine Els Barbats, delightful, organic vineyard and degustation cave, which you will soon pass on the right.
 Pop in for a taster, or continue along this pretty road for around 3km, until a left turn indicates the site of the battle.

 Follow the signs, and the distant French flag, (not always hoisted) to arrive at the panoramic site and free car park.
 This is the Pla del Rey, small plateau surrounded by vines and perched on the hill, from where the generals directed the troops below.

 From the car park, with the orientation table on your left, take the sandy track and arrive at a T junction.
 Turn right onto the main, wide path, which will wind, climb and descend for around 20 minutes, until you arrive at a tarmac road.
 You may wish to turn sharp left for a little detour to the pretty Chapelle Saint-Luc, with shady picnic tables on a sunny day, but will need to retrace your steps back to the tarmac road to continue the circuit.

 Back at the road, turn left, and continue until you arrive at a crossroads.
 Turn left here, following signs for Mas des Pins and Mas d’en Bosch, and continue down this road until you arrive at the bottom, where the road bends round to the right, signposted Le Boulou.
 Take the left hand track, signed Pla del Rey.

 This rough and deeply rutted path quickly becomes steep and is the only part of the walk that might require some real effort, but you will be well rewarded when you reach the top and find yourself once again surrounded by those magnificent panoramic views!